 Figure 1.
-Historical Trophic Level Index (TLI) of Lake Rotoehu from 1991 to 2015 (BoPRC data)9 Figure 2.
 Map of Lake Rotoehu showing sampling locations.
 Destratification devices are represented by white squares.
 The red cross marks the location the fixed sensor monitoring buoy.
-Note that the Site 1 and Site 3 locations are approximately 30 m from the mixing devices Figure 3.
+Note that the Site 1 and Site 3 locations are approximately 30 m from the mixing devices Figure 2.
 Vertical temperature profiles from three sites in Lake Rotoehu.
-Dashed lines indicate the operational artificial mixing device.
-Note: no Site 2 data available for October 2014 Figure 4.
+Dashed lines indicate location of the operational artificial mixing device.
+Note: no Site 2 data available for October 2014.12 Figure 3.
 Vertical temperature profiles from CTD casts demonstrating the mixing effect in the plume leaving the artificial mixing device.
-Dashed lines indicate the operational artificial mixing device.
+Dashed lines indicate location of the operational artificial mixing device.
 The dashed purple line indicates the temperature profile within the water discharged from the mixing device.
-Figure 5.
+13 Figure 4.
 Schmidt stability index of Lake Rotoehu, based on records from the monitoring buoy for the period April 2011 to May 2015.
-Sections of data have been corrected to account for senor drift.
-A higher Schmidt stability value indicates stronger stratification of the water column Figure 6.
+Sections of data have been corrected to account for drift of the buoy.
+A higher Schmidt stability value indicates stronger stratification of the water column Figure 5.
 Schmidt stability index of Lake Rotoehu for current monitoring period 1 October 2014 to 29 May 2015.
-Note no data available mid-April -mid-May 201515 Figure 7.
-Lake Rotoehu A) epilimnion (0.5 m) and B) hypolimnion (9 m) total nitrogen and total phosphorus concentrations at Site 2 (control) from December 2011 to May 2015 Figure 8.
+Note no data available mid-April -mid-May 201514 Figure 6.
+Lake Rotoehu A) epilimnion (0.5 m) and B) hypolimnion (9 m) total nitrogen and total phosphorus concentrations at Site 2 (control) from December 2011 to May 2015 Figure 7.
 Lake Rotoehu nutrient concentrations from A) epilimnion and B) hypolimnion.
-Sites 1 and 3 are locations of mixings devices and solid symbols indicate periods when mixing devices were in operation.
-Site 2 was the control site and therefore only has open symbols Figure 9.
-Lake Rotoehu Secchi disc depths, open symbols indicate periods when artificial mixing devices were not operating.
-Circles indicate measurements from current (2014-15) monitoring period Figure 10.
-Lake Rotoehu epilimnion (0.5 m) and hypolimnion (9 m) chlorophyll a concentrations at the control site (Site 2) from December 2011 to May 201518 Figure 11.
+Solid symbols indicate periods when mixing devices were operating at the monitoring site Figure 8.
+Lake Rotoehu Secchi disk depths, open symbols indicate periods when artificial mixing devices were not operating.
+Circles indicate measurements from current (2014-15) monitoring period Figure 9.
+Lake Rotoehu epilimnion (0.5 m) and hypolimnion (9 m) chlorophyll a concentrations at the control site (Site 2) from December 2011 to May 201517 Figure 10.
 Chlorophyll a concentrations from the epilimnion (0.5 m) and hypolimnion (9 m) of Lake Rotoehu for the period October 2015 to May 2015.
-Solid symbols indicate periods when mixing devices were operating at the monitoring sites (Site 1 and 3).
-Site 2 was the control site and therefore only has open symbols, Figure 12.
-Zooplankton taxonomic group abundance in the Site 2 A) epilimnion (0.5 m) and B) hypolimnion (9 m) at the control site (Site 2) for the period December 2011 to May 2015 Figure 13.
-Lake Rotoehu cladoceran differential abundance between epilimnion (0.5 m) and hypolimnion (9 m) at treatment sites (adjacent to an operational mixing device) compared to the mean control site (no operational mixing device) abundance for the period October 2014 to May 2015 Figure 14.
-Lake Rotoehu copepod differential abundance between epilimnion (0.5 m) and hypolimnion (9 m) at treatment sites (adjacent to an operational mixing device) compared to the mean control site (no operational mixing device) abundance for the period October 2014 to May 2015 Figure 15.
-Lake Rotoehu rotifer differential abundance between epilimnion and hypolimnion at treatment sites (adjacent to an operational mixing device) compared to the mean control site (no operational mixing device) abundance for the period October 2014 to May 2015 Figure 16.
-Lake Rotoehu total phytoplankton abundance at the control site (Site 2) epilimnion (0.5 m) and hypolimnion (9.0 m) for the period December 2011 to May 201523 Figure 17.
-Lake Rotoehu differential abundance of chlorophytes (green algae) between the epilimnion (0.5 m) and hypolimnion (9.0 m) at the treatment site (adjacent to an operational mixing device) and control sites (no operational mixing device) for the period October 2014 to May 2015.
-23 Figure 18.
-Lake Rotoehu differential abundance of Bacillariophyta (diatoms) between the epilimnion (0.5 m) and hypolimnion (9.0 m) at the treatment site (adjacent to an operational mixing device) and control sites (no operational mixing device) for the period October 2014 to May 201524 Figure 19.
-Lake Rotoehu differential abundance of cyanobacteria (blue-green algae) between the epilimnion (0.5 m) and hypolimnion (9.0 m) at the treatment site (adjacent to an operational mixing device) and control sites (no operational mixing device) for the period October 2014 to May 2015.
-24 Figure 20.
-Bray-Curtis similarity index comparisons for A) epilimnion and hypolimnion depths between treatment and control sites, and B) control and treatment sites between epilimnion and hypolimnion depths
+Solid symbols indicate periods when mixing devices were operating at the monitoring site Figure 11.
+Zooplankton taxonomic group abundance in the Site 2 A) epilimnion (0.5 m) and B) hypolimnion (9 m) for the period December 2011 to May 2015 Figure 12.
+Lake Rotoehu cladoceran differential abundance between epilimnion (0.5m) and hypolimnion (9.0m) at treatment sites (adjacent to an operational mixing device) compared to the mean control site (no operational mixing device) abundance for the period October 2014 to May 2015 Figure 13.
+Lake Rotoehu copepod differential abundance between epilimnion (0.5m) and hypolimnion (9.0m) at treatment sites (adjacent to an operational mixing device) compared to the mean control site (no operational mixing device) abundance for the period October 2014 to May 2015 Figure 14.
+Lake Rotoehu rotifer differential abundance between epilimnion and hypolimnion at treatment sites (adjacent to an operational mixing device) compared to the mean control site (no operational mixing device) abundance for the period October 2014 to May 201521